freliam/Customer-Neighborhood-Segmentation/README.md

-# Customer-Segmentation-
+# Customer-Neighborhood-Segmentation-
-Customer Segmentation with k-means clustering
+Customer and Neighborhood Segmentation with k-means Clustering